AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc20-smart-contracts.md

 # XC20 via Smart Contracts

-So far we’ve successfully transferred assets from Kusama to Shiden and we’ve shown we can access those assets the same as any other via MetaMask.
-Now we take it one step further and demonstrate how to use these assets from the Smart Contracts.
+So far we’ve successfully transferred assets from Kusama to Shiden and shown how we can access those assets the same as any other within MetaMask.
+Now we will take it one step further and demonstrate how to use these assets with smart contracts.

-Here is the example staking contract we’ll be using for the demonstration (for DOT, you replace `ksm` by dot`):`
+Here is an example staking contract we’ll be using for the demonstration (for DOT, replace `ksm` with `dot`):

 ```js
 // SPDX-License-Identifier: MIT